 where $\textbf{n}=(\sin\theta\cos\varphi,\sin\theta\sin\varphi,\cos\theta)$ is the rotation axis and $\bm{\sigma}$ is the Pauli vector of the computational basis $\{|0\rangle, |1\rangle\}$.
 The evolution operator denotes a rotation operation around the axis $\textbf{n}$ by an angle

-Since $[\alpha(t),\beta(t)]$ denotes a point in the Bloch sphere, when the quantum system evolves from $t=0$ to $t=\tau$, the track of $[\alpha(t),\beta(t)]$ is a closed path $C$ in the unit sphere.
+Since $[\alpha(t),\beta(t)]$ denotes a point on the Bloch sphere, when the quantum system evolves from 0 to $\tau$, the track of $[\alpha(t),\beta(t)]$ is a closed path $C$ in the unit sphere.
 From a geometric point of view, the angle $\gamma$ can be recast as $\gamma= \oint_{C}[1-\cos\alpha(t)]/2d\beta$.
-This result leads to the interesting observation that, $\gamma$ is a half of the solid angle enclosed by path $C$.
-This result, in turn, implies that the geometric phase only depend on certain global properties of the path and thus robust against to local fluctuations.
+This result leads to the interesting observation that, $\gamma$ is half of the solid angle enclosed by path $C$.
+This result, in turn, implies that the geometric phase depends only on the certain global properties of the path and thus is robust against local fluctuations.
 In particular, for a same $\gamma$, different choices of $\alpha(t)$ and $\beta(t)$ determine the different paths of the geometric evolution.
-Therefore, there has innumerable path options for implementing a certain nonadiabatic holonomic gate, e.g., the orange-slice-shaped loop of the previous scheme \cite{hong2018}, the three-step path \cite{zhao2020}, etc. However, the shortest path for implementing the nonadiabatic holonomic gate have not been studied in detail.
+Therefore, there have innumerable path options for implementing a certain nonadiabatic holonomic gate, e.g., the orange-slice-shaped loop of the previous scheme \cite{hong2018}, the three-step path \cite{zhao2020}, etc. However, the shortest path for implementing the nonadiabatic holonomic gate has not been studied in detail.

-We then turn to generate the nonadiabatic holonomic gates with the shortest path, i.e., a circle on the Bloch sphere, which we term as S-NHQC, and the gate-robustness will also be discussed.
-Due to the constrain of $\alpha(0)=\alpha(\tau)=0$, all the single-qubit holonomic gates have to start from the north pole of the Bloch sphere, and back to the north pole at the final time.
+We then turn to generate the nonadiabatic holonomic gates with the shortest path, i.e., a circle on the Bloch sphere, which we term as SNHQC, and the gate robustness is also discussed.
+Due to the constraint of $\alpha(0)=\alpha(\tau)=0$, all the single-qubit holonomic gates have to start from the north pole of the Bloch sphere, and back to the north pole at the final time.
 In this case, we provide a general set of parameter forms of $\alpha(t)$ and $\beta(t)$ to construct the circle path, i.e.,

 where $\beta_0$ is the initial value of the azimuthal angle $\beta(t)$, which can be arbitrary, and for the sake of simplicity, we choose $\beta_{0}\!=\!0$; $\tau$ denotes the evolution period of single-qubit gate; $\ell=\sqrt{2\pi \gamma-\gamma^2}/(\pi-\gamma)$, which means $\gamma\neq\pi$.